Hazel Douglas

 Hazel Douglas (2 November 1923 – 8 September 2016) was an English actress.
-She portrayed Nagini (disguised as Bathilda Bagshot) in Harry Potter and the Deathly Hallows – Part 1.
+She portrayed Bathilda Bagshot in Harry Potter and the Deathly Hallows – Part 1.

 Her credits stretch back to the early days of television, and include Sunday Night Theatre, The Worst Week of My Life, Eyes Down, The IT Crowd, Gavin & Stacey, Run Fatboy Run, Casualty, The Royal, Asylum, The Bill, Where the Heart Is, Gimme Gimme Gimme, At Home with the Braithwaites, The Liver Birds and Vicious.

-She spent 11 happy years with Brian Rix’s company in the Whitehall farces, joining in 1954 for John Chapman’s Dry Rot, which ran for more than 1,400 performances.
-These comedies were also televised, and she appeared in episodes of the one-off comedies in the series Dial RIX (1962-63), with Rix and his wife Elspet Gray.
+Douglas spent eleven years with Brian Rix's company in the Whitehall farces, joining in 1954 for John Chapman's Dry Rot, which ran for more than 1,400 performances.
+These comedies were also televised, and she appeared in episodes of the one-off comedies in the series Dial RIX (1962–63), with Rix and his wife Elspet Gray.
 Rix used to say that Hazel had the best double-take in the business.